 Facilitating Exceptional Transport 1.1 Service ProRail facilitates Exceptional Transport by railway undertakings with standard and customised schemes.
 Facilitating exceptional transport is a service under category 3 of Annex II, Directive 2012/34/EU.
 1.2 Supplier ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
 2. Function 2.1 Description Standard and customised schemes for Exceptional Transport, see sections 3.4.2 and 4.7 of the Network Statement.
 3. Description of the facility 3.1 Locations This service is provided on the main railway network.
 3.1.1 Opening times N/A 3.1.2 Technical characteristics See section 4.7 Exceptional Transport.
 3.1.3 Planned changes The planned changes are stated in Appendix 10 Infrastructure projects and studies.
-4. User charges No specific charges apply to the 'Facilitating Exceptional Transport' service, if use is made of standard schemes offered by ProRail.
-Information regarding the user charge A charge is applied for customised schemes.
-The charge per requested customised scheme for Exceptional Transport is: 4.1 Charge (per requested customised scheme) € 206.24 See section 4.7 Extraordinary Transport for the conditions of a customised scheme.
-N.B.
-In principle, no customised scheme is required for six-axle wagons.
+4. User charges 4.1 Information regarding the user charge No specific charges apply to the 'Facilitating Exceptional Transport' service, if use is made of standard schemes offered by ProRail.
+A charge is applied for customised schemes.
+The charge per requested customised scheme for Exceptional Transport is: Charge (per requested customised scheme) € 186.59 See section 4.7 Extraordinary Transport for the conditions of a customised scheme.
+N.B. • In principle, no customised scheme is required for six-axle wagons.
 However, as there is no specific code in Donna for this type of wagon, railway undertakings shall apply for a customised scheme in this case.
-In the case of six-axle wagons, no charge is due for a customised scheme.
-The charge applies to each requested customised scheme.
+In the case of six-axle wagons, no charge is due for a customised scheme. • The charge applies to each requested customised scheme.
 Changes to customised schemes that have already been granted will not be charged.
-Zero rate exemption scheme relating to management: 4.2 Information regarding the discount on the user charge For customised exceptional transport schemes involving the use of capacity in connection with the performance of instructions given by ProRail in respect of railway infrastructure management, a charge of zero shall be set for the Exceptional Transport service.
-An applicant for capacity who wants to see the zero rate scheme applied for a customised scheme must state this in his application for a customised extraordinary transport scheme.
-5 User conditions 5.2 Technical requirements made of railway vehicles See section 4.7 Exceptional Transport.
+4.2 Information regarding the discount on the user charge N/A 5 User conditions 5.2 Technical requirements made of railway vehicles See section 4.7 Exceptional Transport.
 5.3 Independent use N/A 5.4 IT systems N/A 6 Capacity request 6.
 Request Request via the One-Stop-Shop, oss-bv@prorail.nl